What is the best time to send email newsletters? Just like “how often should I send emails?”, this is one of marketing’s seemingly eternal questions.

 - Send your email newsletter to the “control group” at the benchmark time.

-- Send it to the other half (the “test group”) at another day or time.
+- Send it to the other half (the “test group”) on another day or time.

 - Record the respective open rates, click rates, conversion rates, etc 48 hours after sending.